-Independent evidence for sustained central-engine activity in merger-driven outbursts comes from the phenomenology of short GRBs and their X-ray afterglows.
+Independent evidence of sustained central-engine activity in merger-driven outbursts comes from the phenomenology of short GRBs and their X-ray afterglows.
 A subset of short GRBs exhibits a temporally extended ($\sim$100\,s) and spectrally softer ($\lesssim$50 keV) emission component following the initial spike \citep{NorrisBonnell2006, Gehrels2006, Sakamoto2011, Kaneko2015}.
-In the X-ray band, plateau phases are observed over timescales of $\sim10^2$–$10^3$~s \citep[e.g.,][]{Fan2006,Rowlinson2013,Lu2015}.
-These features are often explained invoking long-lasting central engine activity, well beyond the duration of the prompt gamma-ray phase.
-Proposed mechanisms include the spin-down of a highly magnetized neutron star (a “magnetar” remnant) formed in the merger \citep[e.g.,][]{DaiLu1998,Zhang2001, Troja2007} or late-time accretion onto a nascent BH via fallback of marginally bound ejecta \citep[e.g.,][]{Rosswog2007,Cannizzo2011}.
+In the X-ray band, plateau phases are observed over timescales of $\sim10^2$–$10^3$~s \citep[e.g.][]{Fan2006,Rowlinson2013,Lu2015}.
+These features are often explained invoking long-lasting central engine activity well beyond the duration of the prompt gamma-ray phase.
+Proposed mechanisms include the spin-down of a highly magnetised neutron star (a 'magnetar' remnant) formed in the merger \citep[e.g.][]{Dai1998,Zhang2001, Troja2007} or late-time accretion onto a nascent BH via fallback of marginally bound ejecta \citep[e.g.][]{Rosswog2007,Cannizzo2011}.
 Unlike the narrow ultra-relativistic prompt jet, this late-time outflow might emerge as a wind with a lower bulk Lorentz factor and a substantially larger opening angle \citep{Bucciantini2012}.

 This observational evidence naturally connects compact-object mergers to the growing class of fast X-ray transients (FXRTs).
-FXRTs are soft X-ray outbursts with durations from minutes to hours, often lacking an obvious prompt gamma-ray counterpart \citep{Bauer2017,Xue2019,Yang2019}.
-Their phenomenology (e.g. duration, luminosity, and spectral shape) resembles the features of short GRB X-ray counterparts \citep{Xue2019}.
-It is thus to be expected that some short GRBs (or, more in general, merger-driven GRBs) might be accompanied by a FXRT.
-However, if the relativistic jet is weak/choked or viewed off-axis, gamma-rays can be substantially suppressed while softer, longer-lived X-ray components could remain detectable.
+FXRTs are soft X-ray outbursts with durations from minutes to hours, and they often lack an an obvious prompt gamma-ray counterpart \citep{Bauer2017,Xue2019,Yang2019}.
+Their phenomenology (e.g. duration, luminosity, and spectral shape) resembles the features of short GRB X-ray counterparts \citep{Chen2025}.
+It is thus to be expected that some short GRBs (or, more in general, merger-driven GRBs) might be accompanied by an FXRT.
+However, if the relativistic jet is weak or viewed off-axis, gamma-rays can be substantially suppressed while softer, longer-lived X-ray components might remain detectable.
 In such scenarios, the X-ray transient, rather than the gamma-ray spike, could be the primary observable signature of a compact binary merger \citep{Zhang2013}.